QEST Craft Trail at London Craft Week 2021

 QEST Bendicks (Mayfair) Ltd Scholar Harry Forster-Stringer designs and crafts exquisite jewellery and objects de virtu from silver and gold, which he embellishes with hand-engraving, enamel or precious stones.
 His works will nestle amongst the wares of historic chemist and perfumer D. R. Harris & Co., housed on St James’s since 1790.

-On Thursday 7 October, find Harry demonstrating in store.
+On Thursday 7 October from 1 to 5pm, find Harry demonstrating the process of enamelling in store.

 Dege & Skinner, 10 Savile Row